 Let me start with our back story, then I’ll do a dive deep on what happened.
-In July, one of my friends, Abel, had a baby shower.
+In May, one of my friends, Abel, had a baby shower.
 Honestly, I wanted to go his baby shower only to play the baby bottle drinking game.
 Yes, I was there to support Abel on this very important life event he was about to start, but this game was also very important to me.
 It wasn’t until halfway through the baby shower that she caught my attention, but that was mostly due to her trying to make sure everyone was having fun and that the party was going smoothly.
 I remember seeing her and thinking she was cute, but there was something about her.
 I couldn't keep my eyes off of her.
 I tried not to stare too long or too much because I didn’t want to come across as a creep if she caught me looking (haha).
 Maybe it was the glow she had?
 Maybe it was the vibe she gave off?
 Or maybe it was love at first sight?
 I didn’t know what it was, but all I knew was that I wanted to spend time with her to learn more about her.
 I found out who she was by stalking my friend's Facebook page and learning her name.
 GLENDA!
 I added Glenda on Facebook, and I prayed to all the Gods for her to accept my add.
-The next day, while I was looking through my Facebook, I noticed she added me back.
+The next day, while I was looking through my Facebook news feed, I noticed she added me back.
 You don’t know how happy I was when the add finally sank in.
 I did not waste a second and began chatting with her.
 Everything started great!
 After messaging her for about two weeks, I wanted to kick it up a notch and get to know her in person to see if I was right about my hunch.
 I eventually asked her to grab a cup of coffee with me, and she agreed to meet me at a Starbucks.
 I arrived early, and she arrived late...typical.
 I learned that she was Abel's cousin, and Abel is my cousin's cousin.
-Just in case you're wondering, that's three degrees of separation, so it’s fair game.
+Just in case you're wondering, that's three degrees of separation and she's no where near my direct line family tree, so it’s fair game.
 Anyway, after getting a cup of coffee with her and learning more about her, I felt I wanted to go on a date with her.
 I scrambled to find a place we could go eat, but I wanted to do something a little more than just a cliché dinner.
 That’s when I found out about the Zelda Symphony at Wolf Trap!
 Let me pause here to say it was an awesome first date, and after this date, I realized why I liked her so much.
-I’ll admit I was nervous being around her, and at the end of the date, I felt like I had dropped the ball.
+I’ll admit I was nervous being around her, and at the end of the date, I felt like I may have dropped the ball.
 We still talked a lot after the first date, and I remember thinking maybe I didn’t drop the ball as badly as I thought.
-I wanted to go on a second date immediately after, but August was a bad month for me.
+I wanted to go on a second date immediately after, but August arrived and it was a bad month for me.
 Work picked up and my paycheck went straight to bills.
 I was exhausted by the time I got home after work, and the best dates cost money.
 Our communication slowed down as a result, and I blame myself.
 I should have at least sent Glenda a message to explain how tough work had been and that she was always on my mind.
 Don’t get me wrong.
 I tried to get her out on some weekends to do small things together, but something always came up between both of our schedules.
-I was also looking for an awesome second date during this.
+I was also looking into reserving a venue for an awesome second date while all of this was happening.
 Around this time, Glenda thought I was trying to back out because I wasn’t talking to her as much.
-By the time I had real funds and time to go on a serious second date, she developed an interest for some other guy.
+By the time I had real funds, confirmed everything with the venue, and time to go on a serious second date, she developed an interest for some other guy.
 You can imagine a barrage of arrows striking my heart and dying when she broke the news to me.

 Glenda doesn’t know how I really feel about her, and to be honest, I didn’t realize how hard I fell for her until it was too late.
 Her decision hurt me so much, but that’s when I realized something.
 I realized that I genuinely love her.
 I’ve never felt this way about anyone, and I was in denial about being “in love” with her because I feel that love should not be said so easily.
 Being “in love” to me means caring for someone beyond all rationality and wanting them to have everything they want no matter how much it destroys you.
 When you love someone, you don’t stop, ever!
 You don’t stop loving them, even when people roll their eyes or call you crazy, especially then.
 You don’t give up because, if you give up, if you could take the whole world’s advice and move on and find someone else, that wouldn’t be love.
 That would be some other disposable thing not worth fighting for.
 Most of my friends are against me going after Glenda and they will kill me if they find out, but to me, she is worth fighting for.